§ 40-8-6.1. Provider care during pendency of application.

 (c) Notice of application status.
 When an LTC provider is providing uncompensated care to a Medicaid applicant, then the LTC provider may inform the secretary or designee of its status, and the secretary or designee shall thereafter inform the nursing facility of any decision on the application at the time the decision is rendered and, if coverage is approved, of the date that coverage will begin.
 In addition, an LTC provider providing uncompensated care to a Medicaid applicant may inquire of the secretary or designee as to the status of that individual’s application, and the secretary or designee shall respond within five business days as follows:

-(i) Without release If the LTC provider has not obtained a signed release, the secretary or designee must provide the following information, only, in writing: (a) Whether or not the application has been approved; (b) The identity of any authorized representative; and (c) If the application has not yet been decided, whether or not the application is a complete application.
+(1) Without release — If the LTC provider has not obtained a signed release, the secretary or designee must provide the following information, only, in writing: (i) Whether or not the application has been approved; (ii) The identity of any authorized representative; and (iii) If the application has not yet been decided, whether or not the application is a complete application.

-(ii) With release If the LTC provider has obtained a signed release, the secretary or designee must additionally provide any further information requested by the LTC provider, to the extent that the release permits its disclosure.
+(2) With release — If the LTC provider has obtained a signed release, the secretary or designee must additionally provide any further information requested by the LTC provider, to the extent that the release permits its disclosure.